-You will need Apple's QuickTime Movie Player, version 4 or later, to view the movie.
+If downloading, you'll need Apple's QuickTime Movie Player, version 4 or later, to view the movie.
 QuickTime is freely available for both Apple and Windows platforms, though if I may say so they're lagging somewhat behind on Linux support.

 The movie file is 18.5 MB in size, and takes approximately 45 to 70 minutes to download from a good 56K modem connection.
 This is not bad, considering that Mr. Jackson required 27.5 MB to release just the trailer for his version.
+If you're on broadband, though, download will be significantly quicker.

 A page of casting and production credits is available online for those who obsess over learning every last detail of production.
 You probably should avoid reading it, however, until you've actually watched the movie.